Welcome to our website

 Established in 1933, Farnborough & District Angling Society exists to provide an exciting variety of different waters and fish species for its members to enjoy catching in beautiful surroundings.

-With two fascinating lakes and over 5 miles of rivers (Whitewater and Loddon) and limited membership numbers, FADAS waters are never subject to more than the lightest angling pressure, which is good news for the fish, wildlife and most importantly our anglers!
+With two fascinating lakes and over 5 miles of rivers (Whitewater and Blackwater) and limited membership numbers, FADAS waters are never subject to more than the lightest angling pressure, which is good news for the fish, wildlife and most importantly our anglers!

 Shawfields Main Lake